fpco/ide-backend/setup/SETUP.md

   For ghc 7.8 install (TODO: once 7.8 is properly released it should not be necessary anymore to install haddock, async, data-accessor in special ways)

   - Branch "ide-backend-experimental-78" of ghc (see instructions below)
   - make sure to use the newest cabal, since 7.8 requires dynamic libraries
   - remember to do "cabal update", since very new versions of packages are needed for 7.8
   - update alex and happy to the newest version on hackage
-  - package pretty-show does not currently compile from hackage with 7.8, due to happy output included in the sources.
-One either needs to clone from github and cabal clean or cabal-local-upack and cabal-clean.
+  - install pretty-show; it does not currently compile from hackage with 7.8, due to happy output included in the sources.
+One either needs to clone from github (https://github.com/yav/pretty-show) and then do cabal clea or use hackage and do cabal-local-upack and cabal-clean
   - ide-backend/vendor/binary (binary-ide-backend)
     (make sure to ghc-pkg hide binary-ide-backend)
   - haddock from its git repo (http://darcs.haskell.org/haddock.git)
   - async from its git repo (https://github.com/simonmar/async.git)
-  - data-accessor fro its darcs repo (http://code.haskell.org/data-accessor/core/)
+  - data-accessor from its darcs repo (http://code.haskell.org/data-accessor/core/)

   In both:

   - ide-backend-server and dependencies (including alex/happy)

 * Create package DB for snippets (the "snippet DB")